Monolophosaurus: Classification

 Mounted skeleton of a Monolophosaurus attacking a Bellusaurus, Wyoming Dinosaur Center.
 The two taxa are from the same formation.

 The following cladogram is based on the phylogenetic analysis conducted by Carrano in 2012, showing the relationships of Monolophosaurus:

 In 2019, Rauhut found Monolophosaurus to be the most basal member of Carnosauria.

 A 2023 examination of Irritator challengeri found Monolophosaurus to be a sister taxon to Spinosauridae as part of a larger, monophyletic Carnosauria.
 Similarly, the describers of Alpkarakush included Monolophosaurus within Spinosauridae based on their phylogenetic analysis in 2024.

 Cau (2024) recovered Monolophosaurus as a basal member of Allosauroidea.
 A simplified version of the cladogram is shown below.

 Paleobiology

 The type specimen (IVPP 84019) had its tenth and possibly eleventh neural spines fractured.
 They are fused together.
 A series of parallel ridges on one of the specimen's dentaries may represent tooth marks.

+Paleoecology

+Monolophosaurus lived in an area with a warm, semi-arid and highly seasonal climate.
+There were many wetlands and well-drained distal floodplains.
+The general area in China was home to many types of conifers, ginkgos and ferns.
+It coexisted with smaller dinosaurs such as Hualianceratops, Yinlong, Aorun and Guanlong.
+It also lived alongside much larger dinosaurs such as Sinraptor, Mamenchisaurus, Klamelisaurus and Jiangjunosaurus.